-Whilst the uncertainty created by the review into Fund structure is not an ideal scenario in which to map out future business requirements, we will nonetheless be working purposefully with employers and members to improve stakeholders' experiences of interacting with us.
+The ongoing structural review of Scottish LGPS Funds has created a more existential type of uncertainty for the Fund.
+Whilst this not an ideal scenario in which to map out our future business requirements, we will still be working with employers and members to improve stakeholder experience.
 We will look to do this by increasing the number of posts within the Pensions team and by using the opportunities provided by new technology.
-We also look forward to working more closely with the Fife and Lothian Pension Funds in taking forward the outcomes of our review of investment strategy.
+We also look forward to working more closely with the Fife and Lothian Pension Funds with a view to taking forward the outcomes of our review of investment strategy and consolidate on the Fund's recent positive performance.